antinolabsdev/WddOnboarding-SDK-iOS/README.md

 ```
 WddOnboard.sharedInstance.showWddButton(on: self, position: .Right, color: .cyan, image: UIImage(named: ""))
 ```
-- here **self** is your current view controller
+- Here **self** is your current view controller
 - Position can be left or right
 - Here color and image is optional
-- Default color will be red
+- Default color will be blue
 - Default image is this flash icon

 **2)** Or you can also use your custom button.
 In that case just use this method in button’s click event: